amal-dev-01/sustainability_hub/Readme.md

 ### Cached Endpoints

 - Overdue tasks list is cached for 60 minutes
-- Dashboard summary data is optimized with `select_related` and `prefetch_related`

 ### Database Optimization

 - Indexed fields for frequent queries (status, due_date, is_completed)
 - Query optimization using `select_related` and `prefetch_related`
-- Efficient ordering by creation date and due date

 ---